Blood glucose meter: How to choose

 Advances in monitoring tools

-Although finger pricks remain the gold standard for blood sugar monitoring, researchers are developing products designed to take the "ouch" out of the process.
+Although finger pokes remain the gold standard for blood sugar monitoring, researchers are developing products designed to take the pain out of the process.
 Ask your doctor about these alternatives.

 ||How it works